 NOSB: National Organic Standards Board.
-15-member board appointed by the Secretary of Agriculture that assists in the development of standards for substances to be used in organic production (i.e., the National List) and provides recommendations to the Secretary regarding implementation.
+15-member board appointed by the Secretary of Agriculture that assists in the development of standards for substances to be used in organic production (i.e., the National List) and other relevant topics by providing recommendations to the Secretary regarding implementation.